 5. How many fish can I expect to catch and how big do they get in Patagonia?

-Catch rates vary greatly between each destination and waters fished.
+Catch rates vary between each destination and waters fished.
 When it comes to resident trout, anglers typically catch more fish in rivers and streams.
 Larger yet fewer fish are the norm for the region’s lakes and some specific rivers.
 In most areas, the average trout is in the 15-20 inch range, with solid possibilities for fish in the mid- to upper-20-inch range.
-In certain fisheries like Argentina’s Jurassic Lake and Tierra del Fuego’s Rio Grande, however, fish can easily exceed 20-pounds.
+In certain fisheries like Argentina’s Jurassic Lake and Tierra del Fuego’s Rio Grande, however, fish can exceed 20-pounds.